-(1) Allocation: The overall goal of the USMF Investment Committee in establishing the asset class ranges is to create balance across the portfolio between sources of return, liquidity timeliness, and types of risk.
-The purpose and definition of each asset class and sub-class is as follows:

-a) Safe Assets are defined as investments with little-to-no principal risk.
+- (1) Allocation: The overall goal of the USMF Investment Committee in establishing the asset class ranges is to create balance across the portfolio between sources of return, liquidity timeliness, and types of risk.
+The purpose and definition of each asset class and sub-class is as follows: - a) Safe Assets are defined as investments with little-to-no principal risk.
 These assets are cash, U.S. Government securities and money market funds.
 This portion of the portfolio is in place to provide capital preservation and stability during volatile periods as well as facilitate spending and capital call obligations.
-Maintaining safe assets minimizes the risk of becoming forced sellers of assets during moments of market stress.

-b) Intermediate Assets represent private, finite life investment vehicles whose term is generally longer than public risk assets, but shorter than private risk assets.
-Since there is illiquidity within these investments, they seek to earn returns above market lending rates, but not as high as private risk assets.
-Many strategies within this asset class have a credit or contractual yield orientation, with lower correlations to public equity markets.
-These include strategies such as income-oriented direct lending, opportunistic credit and distressed debt, among other niche credit opportunities.
-In many cases, these investments are backed by corporate or hard-asset collateral and/or structured with a higher priority of payments within a stressed or distressed situation (i.e. senior secured).
-Intermediate Assets offer idiosyncratic return/risk profiles that are generally more predictable and consistent; thereby aiming to reduce overall portfolio risk in tandem with earning attractive returns.
+Maintaining safe assets minimizes the risk of becoming forced sellers of assets during moments of market stress. - b) Intermediate Assets represent private credit strategies whose term is generally longer than public risk assets, but shorter than private risk assets.
+Many strategies within this asset class have a contractual yield orientation, including strategies such as direct lending, distressed lending, and niche credit opportunities.
+They offer idiosyncratic return/risk profiles that are generally less volatile than growth assets, thereby aiming to reduce overall portfolio risk in tandem with earning attractive returns. - c) Public Risk Assets are generally traded in liquid markets/exchanges.
+This section of the portfolio pursues several objectives such as liquidity, diversification, and growth.
+Some of the investments will track closely to market indices, with a goal to earn or exceed the benchmark return.
+Others enhance portfolio diversification while targeting strong risk adjusted returns.

-c) Public Risk Assets constitute the primarily liquid investments.
-The preponderance of these investments are traded in liquid markets/exchanges.
-The Endowment pursues various, uncorrelated objectives across equity and credit managers and instruments.
-Objects vary as strategies seek growth, value, momentum, inflation protection, and/or catalyst driven events.

-d) Private Risk Assets are the illiquid portion of the portfolio, serving as the primary driver of return enhancement relative to broad public equity markets.
-Because of the long-term nature of the endowment's capital, the portfolio can hold illiquid investments that may take years for profit realization.
-While access to this capital is restricted for the term of each investment, we expect to earn a return above public market equivalent investments.
-These investments primarily invest in the equity of businesses as well as physical assets.
-A wide variety of strategies are utilized across varied geographies, sectors, structures, and durations all adding up to a broadly diversified portfolio.

-(2) Diversification: By allocating funds to asset classes whose returns are not highly correlated over time, the USMF Investment Committee aims to mitigate some of the volatility inherent in equities and thereby provide greater stability in spending distributions than might be possible with a more concentrated portfolio.
+- d) Private Risk Assets are the most illiquid portion of the portfolio, serving as the primary driver of long-term returns.
+Private risk assets are diversified across multiple strategies such as private equity, venture capital, private real estate/infrastructure, and other diversifying strategies.
+Given the intergenerational time horizon of the endowment, there is meaningful capacity for allocating to illiquid strategies that offer the potential for higher returns. - (2) Diversification: By allocating funds to asset classes whose returns are not highly correlated over time, the USMF Investment Committee aims to mitigate some of the volatility inherent in equities and thereby provide greater stability in spending distributions than might be possible with a more concentrated portfolio.
 Although such diversification means the endowment may not reap all of the benefits of equity bull markets, it will also limit losses during bear markets.
-No more than 5% of the endowment fund's assets may be invested in one fund and no more than 10% of the endowment fund's asperved by the USMF Investment Committee.

-(3) Rebalancing: In order to reap the benefits of diversification, portfolio holdings will be rebalanced as necessary to ensure that the actual portfolio asset allocation does not deviate materially from policy target allocations ranges.
+No more than 5% of the endowment fund's assets may be invested in one fund and no more than 10% of the endowment fund's assets may be invested in one manager, with certain exceptions to these limits approved by the USMF Investment Committee. - (3) Rebalancing: In order to reap the benefits of diversification, portfolio holdings will be rebalanced as necessary to ensure that the actual portfolio asset allocation does not deviate materially from policy target allocations ranges.